Michael-Cowie/Notes/Math/units.md

 When units are divided, the result is a **rate**.
 A unit such as $\frac{m}{s}$ **answers a "per" question**.
 How much length corresponds to one unit of time.
 Rate units are often intuitive because they align with everyday experience and sequential reasoning.

 Multiplication of units, by contrast does not produce a rate and does not imply spatial extension, motion or geometry.
-A product such as $ N \cdot m $ signifies joint dependence.
+A product such as $N \cdot m$ signifies joint dependence.
 The resulting quantity depends linearly on both contributing quantities simultaneously.
 This dependence is purely algebraic.
 If either factor is scaled, the resulting quantity scales proportionally.
 If both are scaled, the effect compounds.
 No additional interpretation is implied by the multiplication itself.

 #### Why Compound Units Resist Visualization

 Certain compound units, mostly notably area ($m^2$), has a geometric visualization.
 This is a special case arising from the structure of physical space, not a general feature of unit multiplication.
-Most compound units such as $N \cdot m$, $ \frac{kg \cdot m}{s}$, or $ J \cdot s$ **do not correspond to shapes, regions or spatial distributions**.
+Most compound units such as $N \cdot m$, $\frac{kg \cdot m}{s}$, or $J \cdot s$ **do not correspond to shapes, regions or spatial distributions**.
 Attempting to visualize them leads to confusion because such units **were never intended** to represent physical objects or configurations.

 Questions such as "Where is the meter" or "What shape does $N \cdot m$ make" are therefore category errors.
 They assume that a unit must encode spatial or mechanical structure, when it infacts **it encodes algebraic compatibility**.

 #### Meaning Comes from Equations, Not Units

 **A unit itself carries no physical meaning** beyond its algebraic role.
 The same unit may appear in distinct physical contexts with different interpretations.
-For example, $ N \cdot m$ appears in both work and torque, yet these quantites differ fundamentally in behaviour and interpretation.
+For example, $N \cdot m$ appears in both work and torque, yet these quantites differ fundamentally in behaviour and interpretation.
 The distinction arises from the **equations in which the unit appears, not from the unit itself**.

 Therefore, physical meaning is assigned by equations and laws, while units serve to ensure that those equations are internally consistent and dimensionally valid.
 Units enforce how quantities combine, equations determine what those combinations represent.